corrode/corrode.github.io/content/blog/illegal-state.md

 }
 ```

-No mocking, no complicated setup, testing is a breeze.
+No mocking, no complicated setup, testing becomes a breeze.

 Our `User` struct now looks like this: